stephenrossetti/Rossetti-s-Computer-Science-for-JavaScript-Regex-Tutorial/gist-email-regex.md

 ### Boundaries

-Boundaries in a regular expression, such as `^` or `\b`, represent the position of a character, or characeter set, in a string.
+Boundaries in a regular expression, such as `^` or `\b`, represent the position of a character, or character set, in a string.
 Similar to anchors, boundaries are important to define where a specific match should occur.

 #### Example